maodd/shiplib-ios-framework/README.md

 ## Installation

 Installing ShipLib.framework is a quick and easy process.
-This may be done manually or via Cocoapods.
+This may be done manually or via [cocoapods](http://cocoapods.org/).

-## Installing via Cocoapods
+## Installing via Cocoapods (recommended)

-1. Add the following to your Podfile:
+Add the following to your Podfile:

 pod 'ShipLib', :git => 'https://github.com/sincerely/shiplib-ios-framework.git'

+Run `pod install`

 ## Manual Installation